wawani82/SwiftER/README.md

 # SwiftER
 Elastic Erasure Coded Storage System

-This source codes is about Elastic Erasure code for (8,12)
+This source codes is for Elastic Erasure code (8,12)